vantt/redirect-cloudflare/docs/stories/story-7.3.md

   - Added timeout support with configurable providerTimeout (default 2s)
   - Integrated structured logging for attempt/success/failure/duration per provider
   - Comprehensive unit tests covering all edge cases and isolation scenarios
+- **2025-10-30**: Fixed type integration issues with Story 7.8 tracking service
+  - Fixed tracking service to use AnalyticsEvent from ./types (not env.ts) with attributes
+  - Fixed buildRedirectEvent to create event with attributes instead of params
+  - Fixed routeAnalyticsEvent call signature with proper options and env parameters
+  - Added mock providers wrapper for tracking service integration
+  - Created basic router test for validation

 ### Completion Notes